Do You Feel Like You’ve Lost Your Teenager?

 With the Help of Teen Counseling, Your Child Can Begin to Prosper in all Areas of Life

 High school doesn’t have to wreak havoc on your teen’s self-esteem.
-The group practice of Liz Morrison Therapy has the skills to help your teen feel more secure, improve academic achievement and find fulfillment in relationships.
-In teen counseling sessions, your teen can begin to draw strength from the things he or she does best.
+The group practice of Liz Morrison Therapy provides therapy for teens in New York.
+Through online therapy, we will help your teen gain the skills to feel more secure, improve academic achievement and find fulfillment in relationships.
+In online teen counseling sessions, your teen can begin to draw strength from the things he or she does best.
 Building on strengths and engaging in enjoyed activities—like art, music, or other extracurricular pursuits—helps build confidence, which can ultimately help your teen find happiness in other areas of life.
-If your teen struggles academically, with your teen’s consent we can meet with teachers, visit his or her classroom, help develop organizational skills and even discuss homework.
+If your teen struggles academically, with your teen’s consent we can speak with teachers, help develop organizational skills, and even discuss homework.

 If you’re feeling hurt by your teen’s refusal to speak to you about what’s going on at school, know that there are some topics—such as a breakup with a partner or feelings about the body—that are too embarrassing for some teens to discuss with parents.
 A parent is a child’s greatest advocate, but often all that’s needed is an unbiased, trusted adult to enable your teen to open up about the issues that are causing him or her pain.
 With the help of therapy, teens can talk through their problems, identify issues that are creating anxiety and learn to manage complicated emotions.